idhamhalim/image-recognition-detection/README.md

 set up crontab for automatic frame capture and filter frame with car by copy the content of crontab.txt and append it to your cron job.

 `sudo crontab -e` --> to configure cronjob

+### Setting up Python PATH

+append the darkflow packages to the python path `export PYTHONPATH:/your/path/to/darkflow/packages`

+for example mine is : `export PYTHONPATH: /usr/local/lib/python3.5/dist-packages/darkflow`

+you can check where darkflow packages is by trying to uninstall darkflow, but dont uninstall it

+`sudo pip uninstall darkflow`

 # References

 1. Thanks to the original author of darkflow and YOLO